 The set $C = \{ABC, CBS, NBC\}$ and captures TV news coverage from the major national news networks.
-As with newspaper exposure{oSt}, TV news exposure{oSt} captures variation in national news, which is weighted by the channel's pre-fracking Nielsen's viewership rates obtained through the 2008 Television and Cable Factbook.
-These pre-fracking viewership rates might be problematic.
-Between 2007 and 2009, TV stations transitioned from analog to digitally transmitted broadcasts on a market-by-market basis.
-When a market transitioned, viewers were required to obtain digital reception equipment.
-This might have induced some viewers to substitute to other outlets (i.e., cable), meaning viewership rates in 2008 might be less correlated with viewership rates at the time of the broadcasts for markets that transitioned after 2008.
-This might introduce measurement error in the viewership rates as only some markets had transitioned by the time data was collected.
-For this reason, I also run specifications using ratings from the latest 2016 Factbook, after all markets were updated.
-Nielsen ratings are only available at the DMA-level, which is a mutually exclusive set of contiguous counties that represent a media market.
-As such, I aggregate up migration flows, newspaper exposure, and labor market measures from the county to the DMA-level.41 Typical viewership of ABC, CBS, and NBC was approximately 50 percent during this time period, so I scale TV news exposure such that a one unit increase represents the effect of one additional news broadcast from a TV network with 50 percent viewership.42
+As with $newspaper\ exposure{oSt}$, $TV\ news\ exposure{oSt}$ captures variation in national news, which is weighted by the channel's pre-fracking Nielsen's viewership rates obtained through the 2008 Television and Cable Factbook.
+Between 2007 and 2009, TV stations transitioned from analog to digitally transmitted broadcasts on a market-by-market basis, requiring viewers to obtain digital reception equipment.
+This might have induced some viewers to substitute to other outlets (i.e., cable), making 2008 viewership rates less correlated with viewership rates at the time of the broadcasts and introducing measurement error.
+I also run specifications using ratings from the latest 2016 Factbook, after all markets were updated.41 Nielsen ratings are only available at the

-40Using 2016 ratings potentially introduces endogeneity if viewership is responding to migration and commute behavior.
-However, circulation rates are highly persistent, suggesting this bias might be small.
+41Using 2016 ratings potentially introduces endogeneity if viewership is responding to migration and commute behavior.
+Circulation rates are highly persistent, suggesting this bias is likely small.